 socket remote Local Socket

-for the USB device.
+or frida-ps -U for the USB device.

 Hooking Treasure: Targeting an App